PaulBowden673/Projects-MP-MP1/README.md

 User stories from the UX section were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

  #### First Time visitor
-1. As a First time Visitor, I want to easily understand the purpose of the site and learn about the band.
+1. As a first time Visitor, I want to easily understand the purpose of the site and learn about the band.
-    1. On entering the site the user is presented with a clean, bold hero image and a clear navigation menu to go to a page of thier choice.
+    1. On entering the site, the user is presented with a clean, bold hero image and a clear navigation menu to go to a page of their choice.
 Underneath there is a paragraph giving a clear context of the site.
 2. As a first time visitor, I want to easily navigate the site and find content.
     1. Under the hero image there is a clear navigation bar, each link describes where the user will navigate to clearly.
-    2. At the bottom of each page is a back to top button so the user can easliy return to the top of the page.
+    2. At the bottom of each page is a back to top button so the user can easily return to the top of the page.
-3. As a first time visiter, I want to locate the bands social links and be able to follow them on social media.
+3. As a First time visitor, I want to locate the bands social links and be able to follow them on social media.
-    1. At the bottom of each page there are links to te bands social media pages, located in the footer.
+    1. At the bottom of each page there are links to the bands social media pages, located in the footer.
-4. As a first time visiter and Music Promoter, I want contact the band, to ask if they could perform at my event.
+4. As a first time visitor and Music Promoter, I want to contact the band, to ask if they could perform at my event.
-    1. After entering the site and clicking on the Book Us! link in the navigation bar, the user is taken to a booking form which allows the user to enter details and submit a booking enquiry form, the user is given prompts to ensure all the fields are completed before submiting the form.
+    1. After entering the site and clicking on the Book Us! link in the navigation bar, the user is taken to a booking form which allows the user to enter details and submit a booking enquiry form, the user is given prompts to ensure all the fields are completed before submitting the form.

  #### Returning Visitor
- 1. As a returning visiter, I want to see/hear and buy their music and/or merchandise.
+ 1. As a returning visitor, I want to see/hear and buy their music and/or merchandise.
-    1. After entering the site and clicking on the Music link in the navigation bar, the user is taken to a page where they can view the album covers and merchandise images, that can be clicked on, the links then take them to an external site ( BandCamp.com) where they can listen to clips form the albums, buy the albums and buy the merchandise.
+    1. After entering the site and clicking on the Music link in the navigation bar, the user is taken to a page where they can view the album covers and merchandise images, that can be clicked on, the links then take them to an external site (BandCamp.com) where they can listen to clips form the albums, buy the albums and buy the merchandise.
-2. As a returning visiter, I want to read about the band.
+2. As a returning visitor, I want to read about the band.
     1. After entering the site, the user can scroll down the Home page to read about the key members of the band, information about who and where the band has performed and what awards they have won.

 #### Frequent Visitor
 1. As a frequent visitor, I want to sign up to the newsletter so that I am emailed about performances or band updates.
-    1. After entering the site, the user can click on the Sign UP! utton at the top of any page to complete a form allowing them to sign up to recieve the bands newsletter by email.
+    1. After entering the site, the user can click on the Sign UP! button at the top of any page to complete a form allowing them to sign up to receive the bands newsletter by email.
   2. As a frequent visitor, I want to check for new albums/merchandise to purchse.
     1. After entering the site, the user can click on the Music link, in the navigation bar to take them to the bands albums and merchandise where they can check if there are any new items to purchase.